eternal-flame-AD/pow-buster/CONTRIBUTING.md

 ## Expectations

 - Custom cryptographic cores are time-consuming and high-latency.
 There is no concrete timeline for supporting new algorithms.
 All requests for new cores will only be pursued if it has non-trivial adoption.
+Generally I will prioritize blocking pre-visit gates only due to extreme user friction and workflow disruption.
 - Protocols should be explained using canonical names and in site-agnotistic and generic terms, with data types and acceptance limits annotated:
   - A good example: ACMEProtect has a new challenge: Salt concatenated with an ASCII decimal nonce.
 Salt is typically 32 bytes but user-configurable.
 Decimal nonce are limited to zero to u32::MAX.
 Test the first word of the hash for less than or equal to difficulty.
   - A bad example: See my `poc.py` for how to solve it.
 I triede it on example.com and it works.